kev197/bayes-filter-sim/README.md

 <img src="https://github.com/user-attachments/assets/0309651a-20cb-4812-8d8c-9797610e2785" alt="image" width="400"/>

-Upon start of simulation, the weights converge to the cells that maximize likelihood i.e. where the beacon says the system could be at.
+Upon start of simulation, the weights converge to the cells that maximize likelihood, i.e. where the beacon says the system could be at.
 Because its a distance sensor and does not track orientation, a circle is expected.
 Note that I initialize the cells as a gaussian about the true start position, which explains the uneveness in the circle.

 <img src="https://github.com/user-attachments/assets/3ebfe70c-2551-492a-a131-eb067151a640" alt="image" width="400"/>